From Replications to Revelations: Heteroskedasticity-Robust Inference: Motivation and Basic Insights

 Figure 2 plots the rejection rates against the sample size of each test situation.
 While highly excessive rejection rates are more likely for smaller sample sizes, we find them also in test situations with moderate sample sizes.

-Section 2 shows that highly excessive rejection rates are characterized by highly concentrated partial leverages and introduces specifications HC1-PL and HC2-PL as a remedy.
-Section 3 provides a deeper exploration of HC1 to HC4 standard errors and shows that inference can be improved by an alternative handling of regressions that have at least one observation with leverage 1.
-Section 4 briefly concludes with additional observations, like the extension of some insights to cluster robust standard errors.
+The next section provides mathematical background on robust inference and deeper insights into the role of partial leverages and leverages.
+We will also pin down the subset of test situations that have highly excessive rejection rates for specifications HC2-HC4 and HC2-BM and propose remedies.
+Section 3 then briefly concludes with additional observations, like the extension of some insights to cluster robust standard errors.

-Due to the significant computational demands, wild bootstrap methods are analyzed for only a subset of test situation, with the corresponding results presented in Appendix C. While wild bootstrap specifications outperform the conventional HC1 and HC2 specifications, they are outperformed by the HC2-BM, HC1-PL, and HC2-PL specifications that utilize customized degrees of freedom.
+Due to the significant computational demands, wild bootstrap methods are analyzed for only a subset of test situation, with the corresponding results presented in Appendix D. While wild bootstrap specifications outperform the conventional HC1 and HC2 specifications, they are outperformed by the HC2-BM, JK-H, HC1-PL, and HC2-PL specifications that utilize customized degrees of freedom.